tazama-lf/docs/Product/Archive/Architecture/Technical-Architecture.md

 # Technical Architecture

-Technical Architecture contains the list of the important tools and technologies of the Tazama platform and Lextego Product
+Technical Architecture contains the list of the important tools and technologies of the Tazamaplatform and Lextego Product

 ![](../../../images/TechnicalArchitecture.png)